Dr. Daryl Van TongerenAssociate Professor of Psychology

 - “Combating meaninglessness: On the automatic defense of meaning,” with J.D.
 Green, Personality and Social Psychology Bulletin, 36, 2010

 A full list of his publications can be found at darylvantongeren.wordpress.com.

 You can also find Daryl's published works at Digital Commons.

 Outside the College

-When he's not writing, conducting research with students or teaching, Daryl enjoys spending time with his wife, walking their dog, cooking, enjoying Lake Michigan and running.
-He can also be found listening to a wide variety of music (from indie folk to punk rock) and cheering for the Denver Broncos.
+When he's not writing, conducting research with students or teaching, Daryl enjoys spending time with his wife, running, cooking and enjoying Lake Michigan.
+He can also be found reading novels, running long distances and cheering for the Denver Broncos.